Frequently Asked Questions: Assessor of Property

 Question: I disagree with my value what can I do?

 Answer: First review your property information on the Hamilton County Assessor of Property property search tool and sales comparison tool, or contact our office at 423-209-7990 to speak with an appraiser who will go over the information with you.
 If you are still not satisfied with your value then you can file an appeal with the County Board of Equalization.
-Please file your informal review and appeals before May 20th.
-Appeals to the county board are accepted through mid-June (please contact our office for the exact date).
+Please file your informal review before May 20th.
+Appeals to the county board are accepted through the first week of June (please contact our office for the exact date).

 Question: What is Greenbelt?